matthias-reis/carda-gatsby/content/articles/consolamentum-by-year-of-no-light.md

 language: en
 slug: year-of-no-light-consolamentum-en
 typeName: Review
-title: '"Consolamentum" by Year Of No Light'
+title: Year Of No Light – "Consolamentum"
 subTitle: Stories From The Dark Side
-seoTitle: '"Consolamentum" by Year Of No Light – Stories From The Dark Side'
+seoTitle: Year Of No Light – "Consolamentum" – Stories From The Dark Side
 ogTitle: ''
 description: 'Year Of No Light have finished their new album!
 "Consolamentum" will be hitting your records store soon.
 I already had the chance to listen to it, and